 Typical objectives of a Lean project are to reduce Lead time or processing times.
 A Lean project can also aim to reduce operational costs or improve quality.
 The typical Lean approach is about reducing Waste.
 Running an improvement project is rarely just about applying techniques only.
-Those who have been assigned an improvement project should realize that skills like project management and managing change are critically important elements.
+Those who participate in Lean or Six Sigma training and have been assigned an improvement project should realize that skills like project management and managing change are critically important elements.
 These elements are specifically discussed in chapters 2 and 3.